Fred Schernecker

 Kevin Rhoads

 Rhoads was named the New England PGA Teacher of the Year in 2008 and 2013.
 In October of 2010, Rhoads was recognized by Golf Digest as one of the nation's Top 20 teachers under 40 years old.
-Under his guidance, the Crimson women have become arguably the top program in the Northeast region and the Crimson men have won back-to-back Ivy League titles.
+In 2023, Rhoads was again honored by Golf Digest by being named a Top 15 Teacher in the state of Massachusetts.

-In the course of his first 13 seasons as head women's coach, Rhoads has led the Crimson to its most successful period in the program's history.
-Under his watch, Harvard has won a combined 41 tournaments - 35 more than the Crimson had won in its history before Rhoads joined the program - and has registered its nine lowest scoring averages in school history.
-Perhaps most impressive is the fact that the 23 lowest team scores in program history have all come during the last eight seasons alone.
+In the course of his first 18 seasons as head women's coach, Rhoads has led the Crimson to its most successful period in the program's history.
+Under his watch, Harvard has won a combined 40 tournaments - 34 more than the Crimson had won in its history before Rhoads joined the program - and has registered its 15 lowest scoring averages in school history.
+Perhaps most impressive is the fact that seven of the team's lowest 10 scores in program history have all come during the last eight seasons of competition alone.

 Harvard became the first Ancient Eight program to win five-straight Ivy League titles on the women's side in 2016, as the Crimson led from beginning to end en route to a 13-stroke victory over Princeton.
 Anne Cheng (1st team), Michelle Xie (1st team), Christine Lin (2nd team), and Anna Zhou (2nd team) were each named to the All-Ivy League teams for their performances.
 The squad went on to a ninth-place performance at the NCAA Regional Championships in Baton Rouge, Louisiana, the program's best-ever finish at the event, as Zhou, the Ivy League Rookie of the Year, finished tied for 12th place individually to just miss a spot at the NCAA Championships.